nielsrhansen/msgl/README.md

 * Supports sample weighting
 * Supports individual weighting of the group and parameter penalties

 The penalized maximum likelihood estimator for multinomial logistic regression is computed using a coordinate gradient descent algorithm via the [sglOptim](https://github.com/vincent-dk/sglOptim) optimizer.
+Use of parallel computing for cross validation and subsampling is supported through the [foreach](https://cran.r-project.org/package=foreach) and [doParallel](https://cran.r-project.org/package=doParallel) packages.

 ### Status